 The Florida Transportation Commission performance measure requires greater than 95% of bridge structures be rated "excellent" or "good."
 The Mid-Bay Bridge Authority system fell short of its goal with 92% of its bridges being rated as "excellent" or "good" due to inspection results and required repairs.
 Monitoring of the post-tensioning tendons and pier spall repairs on the Mid-Bay Bridge (1 of 13 bridges) drive the rating.
-The project to address the work slipped to calendar year 2024.
+The project to address repairs is scheduled to be completed in the spring of 2025.